kene111/ALI/README.md

 - Use a better data storing method.
 - Optimize the code for better user experience.
 - Add more features to help to distiguish original user from other users.
-- Add more cognitive features
+- Add more cognitive abilities.